Devansh-Gupta-Official/traffic-sign-classification/README.md

     - (40, b'Roundabout mandatory') (41, b'End of no passing')
     - (42, b'End of no passing by vehicles over 3.5 metric tons')

+## Dataset
+The dataset used for this project is the Traffic Sign Recognition Benchmark (GTSRB).
+Due to its large size, the dataset cannot be included directly in this repository.

 ## LE-NET CNN
 - The network used is called Le-Net that was presented by Yann LeCun http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf